Summer Course in NYC

 Excerpts from well-known classical and neoclassical ballets make up the repertoire of Variations classes for Summer Course students.
 In separate classes for girls and boys, faculty members draw upon their extensive performance experience to present students with the keys for transforming technique into art.

 SAB’s course in partnering instills a strong sense of balance, musical and physical timing, unity of movement, and eloquence of gesture in male and female students.
-All boys and girls Groups IV and up take a weekly Adagio class.
+All boys classes and girls Groups III and up will take one or more Adagio classes each week.

 This course acquaints students with the polonaise, mazurka, and other formal and folk dances of the past that appear not only in the classical repertory but also in contemporary works.